 The methods used have also expanded as better cameras and editing software have become available.
 With the advent of the internet, social sites like Instagram and Flickr also enable their users to share their concepts.

 Some tips to help you discover conceptual photography better:

 Using Glass or water to produce effects

-While on the other hand water can be used other surreal effects.
+While on the other hand, water can be used for other surreal effects.
 Using water is a dramatic concept as it can add depth to portraits.
 Especially underwater effects tend to emotional and heart-wrenching.
 You can use the rain, beaches, a waterfall, and even bathtubs if you don’t have any other source available.

 Produce Surreal Photos using Motion Blur and Anonymity